How TruViews Can Help Alleviate Stress in Use-of-Force Shootings

 Today, as the Leica Public Safety Group training manager, that’s the perspective I introduce into my trainings.
 We’re going beyond simply producing a crime scene diagram.
 I need scan operators to put themselves in the spatial storytelling mindset—to think about the best way to quickly and clearly tell the story of what occurred forensically.
 For example, the approach officers took to a location might not be relevant to the evidence collected, but adding an extra scan down the block will help them communicate their actions to the grand jury and all the post internal and civilian use-of-force review hearings that will take place.

 The value of 3D storytelling with TruView was externally validated at a recent training.
 I showed grand-jury versions of TruViews with scene data from real deadly force cases and explained how the 3D visualizations can be used in judicial proceedings.
 During the break, a criminalist who had been in seven officer-involved shootings came up to me and said, “Oh my God.
 It would’ve saved me so much trouble in my lawsuits after my shootings if this technology had been used.”
-That was one of those moments I realized how rewarding my second career here at Leica Geosystems is going to be.
+That was one of those moments I realized how important visualization technology is to law enforcement.

 Speeding delivery of data